AndreBaltazar8/ablac/docs/programmable-builds.md

 output.
 Cross-target fast builds still run bounded O1/global-DCE before LLVM target lowering so dead host-runtime details cannot invalidate another architecture.

+`abla/wasm/build` owns the format-level `wasm32-unknown-unknown` descriptor and requests a generic `module` artifact. `abla/mvc/wasm/build` composes it with an extension-generated JavaScript loader.
+Its proof module exports only the stable `abla_mvc_revision` adapter, carries no runtime imports, and is byte-identical across repeated cached builds.
+The compiler contains WebAssembly object/linker support, but no fetch, JavaScript, browser, DOM, rendering, or MVC policy.
+LLD name/debug metadata is stripped from the deployable module because its transactional temporary filename is nondeterministic; explicit debug sidecars remain roadmap work.

 `compilerExportFunction(handle, name)` provides the first stable foreign ABI rung.
 It exports a C-identifier symbol for a resolved top-level function while